Recognition and Enforcement of Non-EU Judgments (Studies in Private International Law)

 Malta, Ioannis Revolidis (University of Malta)

-The Netherlands, Tess Bens (University of Vienna, Austria) and Birgit van Houtert (Maastricht University, Netherlands)
+Netherlands, Tess Bens (University of Vienna, Austria) and Birgit van Houtert (Maastricht University, the Netherlands)

-Poland, Anna Wyscoka-Bar (Jagiellonian University, Poland)
+Poland, Anna Wysocka-Bar (Jagiellonian University, Poland)

 Romania, Ramona Cirlig (RC International Disputes, Romania) and Daniel-Florin Petrache (University of Bucharest, Romania)